rhubb/rhubb.github.io/JSM_short_course/index.md

 ### COURSE MATERIALS

-Participants in the JSM 2021 Short Course "Case Studies in Generating Real World Evidence From Real World Data" should download all of the files below.
+Participants in the JSM 2021 Short Course "Practical Solutions for Working with Electronic Health Records Data" should download all of the files below.

 **[Slides](JSM_Short_Course_2021.pdf)**